openeuler-mirror/stratovirt/docs/config_guidebook.md

 * format: the format of block image, default value `raw`.
 NB: currently only `raw` is supported. (optional) If not set, default is raw.
 * num-queues: the optional num-queues attribute controls the number of queues to be used for block device.
 If not set, the default block queue number is 1.
+The max queues number supported is no more than 32.
 * bootindex: the boot order of block device. (optional) If not set, the priority is lowest.
 The number ranges from 0 to 255, the smaller the number, the higher the priority.
 It determines the order of bootable devices which firmware will use for booting the guest OS.